spaceninja/dnd-adventures/src/adventures/the-future-hates-you/part-3.md

 _“A bunch of eggheads who don’t understand their ivory tower requires coin.”_

 #TeamEthics has full control of Deck 3, including Medical, Research, and the portal.
-They are led by [**the Professor**](../deck-3/#the-professor), who wants to stop the abuse of the timeline before there are devastating consequences.
-The former head of research, [**the Mad Scientist**](../deck-3/#the-mad-scientist), is locked up in Medical as a result of her unethical experiments.
-The head of Medical is [**the Doc**](../deck-3/#the-doc), who just wants the fighting to stop.
+They are led by the Professor, who wants to stop the abuse of the timeline before there are devastating consequences.
+The former head of research, the Mad Scientist, is locked up in Medical as a result of her unethical experiments.
+The head of Medical is the Doc, who just wants the fighting to stop.

 #TeamEthics members wear green [**_Jumpsuits_**](../appendix-magic-items/#uniform).